Amos Bairoch: Research

 His main work is in the field of protein sequence analysis and more particularly in the development of databases and software tools for this purpose.
 His most important contribution is the input of human knowledge by careful manual annotation in protein-related data.

 While working on PC/Gene he started to develop an annotated protein sequence database which became Swiss-Prot and was first released in July 1986.
-From 1988 onward it has been a collaborative project with the Data Library group of the European Molecular Biology Laboratory which later evolved into the European Bioinformatics Institute (EBI).
+From 1988 onward, it has been a collaborative project with the Data Library group of the European Molecular Biology Laboratory which later evolved into the European Bioinformatics Institute (EBI).

-The Swiss-Prot database is the primary protein sequence resource in the world and has been a key research instrument for both bioinformaticians and laboratory-based scientists in a very wide range of applications.
-A measure of its success is the recent development of UniProt, the world's most comprehensive catalogue of information on proteins.
-UniProt is a central information resource of protein sequences and functions created by joining the information contained in Swiss-Prot, TrEMBL, and the American Protein Information Resource (PIR) databases.
+The Swiss-Prot database is a freely accessible database of manually annotated protein sequences, used by bioinformaticians and laboratory-based scientists in a wide range of applications.
+Swiss-Prot has since been combined with TrEMBL and the Protein Information Resource (PIR) databases into a single, unified database known as UniProt.

 In 1988, he started to develop PROSITE, a database of protein families and domains.
 A little while later he created ENZYME, a nomenclature database on enzymes as well as SeqAnalRef, a sequence analysis bibliographic reference database.

 In collaboration with Ron Appel he initiated, in August 1993, the first molecular biology WWW server, ExPASy.
 What was intended as a prototype grew rapidly into a major site that provides access to the many databases produced partially or completely in Geneva as well as many tools for the analysis of proteins (proteomics).

 In 1998, with colleagues in Geneva and Lausanne, he was one of the founders of the SIB Swiss Institute of Bioinformatics, whose mission is to establish in Switzerland a center of excellence in the field of bioinformatics with an emphasis on research, education, services and the developments of databases and tools.

 In November 1997, together with Ron Appel and Denis Hochstrasser, he founded GeneBio (Geneva Bioinformatics SA), a company involved in biological knowledge.
 In April 2000, the above persons with Keith Rose and Robin Offord founded GeneProt (Geneva Proteomics), a high throughput proteomics company that ceased operations in 2005.

-Since 2009, in the framework of the CALIPHO group, directed by himself and Lydie Lane, he is involved in the development of neXtProt a resource which aims to provide life scientists with a broad spectrum of knowledge on all human proteins.
+From 2009, in the framework of the CALIPHO group, directed by himself and Lydie Lane, he was involved in the development of neXtProt a resource which aims to provide life scientists with a broad spectrum of knowledge on all human proteins.

-He is also involved in the development of the Cellosaurus a knowledge resource on cell lines.
+He was also involved in the development of the Cellosaurus a knowledge resource on cell lines.

 According to Google Scholar and Scopus, As of 2015 his most highly cited peer reviewed papers in scientific journals have been published in Nucleic Acids Research, the Biochemical Journal, Nature, Briefings in Bioinformatics, and Database.

+Death

+Bairoch died on 29 November 2025, at the age of 68.